Kartikvyas1604/Meshcrypt/IMPLEMENTATION_PLAN.md

-# MeshCrypt Implementation Plan
+# Zetaris Implementation Plan

 **Status**: In Progress
 **Last Updated**: 18 November 2025

 ## Executive Summary

-MeshCrypt has a **solid cryptographic foundation** with most core features already implemented.
+Zetaris has a **solid cryptographic foundation** with most core features already implemented.
 This plan focuses on **integration, testing, and production readiness** rather than building from scratch.

 ### What's Already Working ✅